People and Committees

 At the beginning of a student's first semester in residence, he or she will be assigned a faculty advisor, who will be responsible for guiding the student.
 At the end of the PhD student's first year, he or she must formally select an advisor.
 The student should submit a petition to notify the Graduate Committee and Graduate Administrator of her or his choice.
 At the time when the student chooses a chair for his or her Qualifying Portfolio and Defense, that faculty member becomes the student's advisor.
 The same applies at the point of choosing a Dissertation Committee chair.

-The Sociology Department Director of Graduate Studies (DGS) is Karen V. Hansen.
+The Sociology Department Director of Graduate Studies (DGS) is Laura Miller.
 The DGS is the faculty member responsible for chairing the Graduate Committee and supervising the implementation of graduate policies.
 The DGS represents the Department to the Graduate School of Arts and Sciences.

 The Administrator for the Graduate Program in Sociology is Cheryl Hansen.
 The Graduate Administrator is the Department staff person who oversees administrative matters and maintains department records on graduate students.